Margaret Cho On Asians Behaving Badly

 “There’s a relative of mine who [my parents] always compare me to.
 She wore men’s clothes, and she was so famously ugly that people would come from other villages to see her.”

 Margaret Cho was the first Korean woman I ever heard swear in public.
 I was 11 years old when my older sister Jen and I went to our local Hollywood Video and rented Cho’s 2000 standup special “I’m the One That I Want.”
 It was a revelation.
 For our entire lives, we’d been expected to be obedient, studious, and quiet.
-Cho was cracking crude jokes about the trials and tribulations of growing up as a first-generation Asian-American: Here was somebody talking about the tension between her Korean and American identities, the cultural barriers between her parents and herself, and the uphill climb to establish a creative career.
+Cho was cracking crude jokes about the trials and tribulations of growing up as a first-generation Asian American: Here was somebody talking about the tension between her Korean and American identities, the cultural barriers between her parents and herself, and the uphill climb to establish a creative career.
 Up on the TV screen, I saw myself trying to satisfy my family’s definition of “success.”
 Tenacious and unapologetic, Cho showed me that one day my own story could matter.

 Advertisement

 Seventeen years later, I found myself back in Cho’s thrall.
 I was watching the same stand-up show, but this time, my questions weren’t so much about how I fit in to the world as they were about the world itself.
 George Floyd had just been murdered, and I was grappling with the rise in anti-Asian violence, all the while trying to understand my father’s newfound love of Trump.
-No longer an awkward 6th grader, I had grown up to become an Asian-American creative, not unlike Cho.
+No longer an awkward 6th grader, I had grown up to become an Asian American creative, not unlike Cho.
 Revisiting “I’m the One that I Want,” I found that her stories about her struggles with misogyny and racism were as relevant as ever.
 I now saw her as more than a role model.
-As one of the most influential Asian-Americans who has worked in comedy for nearly 40 years, her defiance and stamina were a source of inspiration and strength.
+As one of the most influential Asian Americans who has worked in comedy for nearly 40 years, her defiance and stamina were a source of inspiration and strength.

 I wanted to track down more than her work: I wanted to talk to the woman herself.
 On a spring day during the pandemic, I had a conversation with Cho, who was at home in Los Angeles, to learn more about her path -- and perhaps my own.